Savvythelegend/PGDocs/docs/security.md

 For further detail on how `pg_ident.conf` is managed by the operator, see the ["PostgreSQL Configuration" page](postgresql_conf.md#the-pg_ident-section) of the documentation.

-!!!
-Important
+:::important
 Examples assume that the Kubernetes cluster runs in a private and secure network.

 ### Storage

 CloudNativePG delegates encryption at rest to the underlying storage class.
 For data protection in production environments, we highly recommend that you choose a storage class that supports encryption at rest.